initgrep-com/initgrep.blog/_drafts/angular/Handling-side-effects-in-angular-ngrx.md

   );
   ```

-- As soon as the data is available, the component will have the data to render.
+- As soon as the data is available, the `localusers$` observable subsrciption will have users list ready for the component to render.

-Compared to earlier service based approach, the component is not dependent on a service.
+Compared to service based approach, isolating the side-effects using NgRx Effects, the component is not dependent on a service.
 Neither is it concerned how the data is loaded.
-Besides allowing the component to be pure, It will also make testing components easier.
+Besides allowing the component to be pure, It will also make testing components easier and will increase the chances of reusability.

-## NgRx effects
+## NgRx Effects

-NgRx effects are injectable services similar to Angular services.
-These services are long running and listen to an observable stream of *all* actions dispatched.
-If the effect is intersted in any action , it  performs a task(side-effects) and return another Action back to Action Stream.
+NgRx Effects are injectable services similar to Angular services.
+These services are long running and listen to an observable stream of *all* Actions dispatched.
+If the effect is interested in any action , it  performs a task(side-effects) and return another Action back to Action Stream.

 > *NgRx Effects may not always dispatch a new action upon completion of a side-effect.*